linus-norden/ATS-WebApp-Frontend/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt.js and Vue.js Frontend of ATS prototype
 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
 ## Setup
 Make sure to install the dependencies: